The Pet Parents® Guide to Managing your Dog's Diarrhea

 Diarrhea in Dogs

-The digestive system of our dogs and ours have great differences.
+The digestive system of humans and our dogs have great differences.
 We have our jaws and our salivary enzymes but our dogs have their mouths, jaws, and stronger enzymes all meant to break, crush and wolf down food.
 The salivary enzymes of our furry friends can actually kill bacteria that's why they can tolerate some things that can eventually send us to the hospital bed.

-Their stomach acids, too, are a lot stronger than ours that's why they can easily digest food that are a little bit intact.
+Their stomach acids, too, are a lot stronger than a humans.
+That's why they can easily digest food that is still a little bit intact.

 What Causes Diarrhea in Dogs?